ddosecrets/pii_redaction_standard/README.md

 - Example data, found in `example_data/`
 - A baseline library in `library/`, written in Python, which defines functions that will locate PII in text
 - Tests in `tests/` that confirm the functionality of the library
+- Code from related projects in `related/`, which can be used as a starting point, or as a reference of what other work has been done

 ## Considerations